Should Your Child See a Doctor?

 - A shiny, jet-black spider with long legs (total size 1 inch or 25 mm).

 - A red (or orange) hourglass-shaped marking on its under-side.

-- Causes immediate local mild pain, swelling and occasionally 2 fang marks.
+- Causes immediate local pain and swelling.

-- Rarely causes death (EXCEPTION: bitten by several spiders or small child is bitten)
+- Rarely causes death.
+(Exception: bitten by several spiders or small child is bitten)